Skip Nav Destination

 Published: 01 September 2016

-... indicates total independence.
-Also, the study evaluated the amount of personal assistance needed by level of injury.
+... evaluated the amount of personal assistance needed by level of injury.
 “Exp” indicates the number of hours of personal assistance an expert panel assumed patients would need.
 “Med” indicates the median number of hours a patient actually received.
-“Data IR...
+“Data IR” is the range of hours of care received by persons...

 Guides Newsletter (2002) 7 (2): 7–10.